 Could Be Better

-• No built-in pump
+- −No built-in pump

-Hisense 70-Pint Dehumidifier with Built-In Pump
+3. Best Heavy Duty: Hisense 50-Pint with Built-In Pump

-The built-in pump is the feature that separates the Hisense from most competitors in its class.
+The built-in pump is the feature that separates the Hisense from most competitors at its price point.
 Rather than relying on gravity to drain through a hose, the internal pump pushes water vertically — allowing you to route the drain line up and out a basement window, into a sink, or to a drain that sits above the unit's level.
 Reviewers in basement installations call this a game-changer, eliminating the need to manually empty the bucket in spaces where a gravity drain is not practical.
 Multiple customer reviews mention running the Hisense for weeks or even months without touching it thanks to the pump and continuous drain setup.

 What We Like